‘My So-Called Life’ Five Best Episodes [Opinion]

 3. “The Zit“

 “The Zit” originally aired on September 22, 1994.
 It’s certainly an episode almost everybody can identify with.
 In the episode, Angela has an ugly zit by her mouth that she just doesn’t want to pop, and it makes her feel inferior.
-In fact, because of the zit, Angela doesn’t even want to appear with her mother at the latest mother and daughter fashion show; she feels inferior.
+In fact, because of the zit, Angela doesn’t even want to appear with her mother at the latest mother and daughter fashion show.

 Meanwhile, there is a student poll going around that lists Sharon as the one with the “best global assets.”
 Angela is upset that her name doesn’t even pop up on the list, but Sharon isn’t exactly happy either as she thinks her boyfriend loves her only because of her breasts.
 The whole episode deals with misogyny in a way that the topic hasn’t been generally dealt with until recently.